Calculation of CSET Scores

 The following points present a list of important things about the scores of CSET:

 The candidates taking CSET must obtain passing scores in the subtests of this exam.
 The score of each subtest is calculated separately.

 The performance of test takers in the subtests determines whether they have attained the passing scores in CSET or not.

-The flip portion of the score report of CSET consists of analytical information on the subtests taken by the candidates with an emphasis on the areas of strength and weaknesses of the candidates.
+The flip portion of the score report consists of analytical information on the subtests taken by the candidates with an emphasis on the areas of strength and weaknesses of the candidates.

-The CSET scoring is important because it provides an excellent opportunity for the potential teachers to prove their skills and abilities for earning the certification or credentials that allow them to enhance their capability while delivering lessons to their students.
+The scores in the test are important because it provides an excellent opportunity for the potential teachers to prove their skills and abilities for earning the certification or credentials that allow them to enhance their capability while delivering lessons to their students.
 In order to provide a boost to the prospects of teaching, the candidates must consider taking the CSET and obtain passing scores for reaching their desired targets.